danschlz/danschulz.github.io/books.md

 - Camus, _The Stranger_
 - Calvino, _Invisible Cities_
 - Stendhal, _The Red and the Black_
+- Kafka, _The Trial_
 - Mishima
   - _Patriotism_
   - _The Sailor Who Fell from Grace with the Sea_
 - Eco, _Foucault's Pendulum_
 - Woolf, _The Waves_
 - Abbott, _Flatland_
+- Kundera, _The Unbearable Lightness of Being_
 - Conrad, _Heart of Darkness_
 - Chandler, _The Big Sleep_
 - Nabokov